celador/ForceCode/README.md

 ## Overview

-This extension is a companion for SFDC development with Visual Studio Code.
+This extension is a companion for SFDC (Salesforce.com) development with Visual Studio Code.
 It is targeted at developers who want a lightweight and fast way to work with their Salesforce files.
 There's no complicated setup process or project configurations, no external apps to keep open, and no jarring errors knocking you out of your flow.

-## Documentation

-Documentation can be found at [https://johnaaronnelson.gitbooks.io/forcecode/content/](https://johnaaronnelson.gitbooks.io/forcecode/content/)
-Documentation modifications are done in the Documentation branch.
-(This is a test)

-## Issues

-Please submit any issues to [https://github.com/celador/ForceCode/issues](https://github.com/celador/ForceCode/issues)
-I use this extension every day, so if there is something not working, I would appreciate it if you explained your error so I can fix it.

 ## Features